No Mercy: How A Kansas Town Is Grappling With Its Hospital's Closure

 Now, driving the four-lane highway north to Kansas City, Kan., or crossing the state line to Joplin, Mo., and back is a day trip that includes shopping and a stop at a favorite restaurant.
 The bigger hospitals there offer the latest sophisticated treatments and equipment.

 And when patients here get sick, many simply go elsewhere.
 An average of nine patients a day stayed in Mercy Hospital Fort Scott's more than 40 beds from July 2017 through June 2018.
-And these low occupancy numbers are common: Forty-five Kansas hospitals report an average daily census of fewer than two patients.
+And these low occupancy numbers are common: 45 Kansas hospitals report an average daily census of fewer than two patients.

 James Cosgrove, who directed a U.S. Government Accountability Office study about rural hospital closures, said the nation needs a better understanding of what the closures mean to the health of people in rural America, where the burden of disease — from diabetes to cancer — is often greater than in urban areas.

 What happens when a 70-year-old grandfather slips on an icy sidewalk and must choose between staying home and driving to the closest emergency department, 30 miles away?
-Where does the sheriff's deputy who picks up an injured suspect take his charge for medical clearance before going to jail?
-And how does a young mother whose toddler fell against the coffee table and now has a gaping head wound get her treated?
+Where does the sheriff's deputy take an injured suspect for medical clearance before going to jail?
+And how does a young mother whose toddler fell against the coffee table get her child's gaping head wound treated?

-There is also the question of how the hospital going out of business will affect the town's economy, since, as is often the case in rural America, Fort Scott's hospital has been a primary source of well-paying jobs and attracts professionals to the community.
+There is also the question of how the hospital's closure will affect the town's economy, since, as is often the case in rural America, Fort Scott's hospital has been a primary source of well-paying jobs and attracts professionals to the community.

 The GAO plans to complete a follow-up study later this year on the fallout from rural hospital closures.
 "We want to know more," Cosgrove said.
-The original report was requested in 2017 by then-Sen. Claire McCaskill, D-Mo., and Rep. Tim Walz, D-Minn., and has been picked up by Sen. Gary Peters, D-Mich.
+The original report was requested in 2017 by then-Sen. Claire McCaskill, D-Mo., and then-Rep. Tim Walz, D-Minn., and has been picked up by Sen. Gary Peters, D-Mich.

 In Fort Scott, the answers to these questions are unfolding — painfully — in real time.